Chapter 02: Martialism

 "It was… so impressive, the libraries, very tall, and even taller the temples in the desert."

-“Aiya, you speak of the egiells.
-My assignment with the Biza-dené in the prairie was to aid in communications with one such temple.”
+"Aiya, you speak of the egiells.
+My assignment with the Kersa in the prairie was to aid in communications with one such Ibasi temple."
 Alex pointed at Felix, who withstood a battery of blows from his opponent.
-“It was there I met her, though I expected her to take to the champion’s guild, not the ranger’s path.”
+"It was there I met her, though I expected her to take to the champion's guild, not the ranger's path."

 "Ekundayo, you mean?"